New methods to constrain the radio transient rate: results from a survey of four fields with LOFAR: Abstract

 \section{Abstract}

-We report on the results of a search for radio transients between 115 and 190\,MHz with the LOw Frequency ARray (LOFAR).
-Four different fields have been monitored with observational cadences between 15 minutes and several months.
-These fields have been chosen among the Medium Deep fields observed by the optical survey PanSTARRS.
-A total of 15 observing runs were performed giving a total survey area of 2275\,deg$^2$.
-We analysed our data using standard LOFAR tools and searched for radio transients using the LOFAR Transient Pipeline (TraP).
-No credible radio transient candidate has been detected in our survey; however, it enables us to set upper limits on the surface density of radio transient sources at low radio frequencies, where little is yet known compared to frequencies above 1 GHz.
-To do this we used two new statistical methods.
-One is free of assumptions on the flux distribution of the sources, while the other assumes a power-law distribution in flux and sets more stringent constraints on the snapshot surface density.
-Our upper limit on the snapshot surface density of radio transients is $\rho <$ 10$^{-3}$ deg$^{-2}$ with flux densities $>$ 0.5 Jy.
-The corresponding radio transient rate is $\hat{\rho} <$ 0.3 deg$^{-2}$ yr$^{-1}$.
-We also analysed the snapshot surface density as a function of the time separation between different observations, providing insight into how this changes for different radio transient time-scales.
+We report on the results of a search for radio transients between 115 and 190\,MHz with the LOw-Frequency ARray (LOFAR).
+Four fields have been monitored with cadences between 15 minutes and several months.
+A total of 151 images were obtained, giving a total survey area of 2275\,deg$^2$.
+We analysed our data using standard LOFAR tools and searched for radio transients using the LOFAR Transients Pipeline (TraP).
+No credible radio transient candidate has been detected; however, we are able to set upper limits on the surface density of radio transient sources at low radio frequencies.
+We also show that low-frequency radio surveys are more sensitive to steep-spectrum coherent transient sources than GHz radio surveys.
+We used two new statistical methods to determine the upper limits on the transient surface density.
+One is free of assumptions on the flux distribution of the sources, while the other assumes a power-law distribution in flux and sets more stringent constraints on the transient surface density.
+Both of these methods provide better constraints than the approach used in previous works.
+The best value for the upper limit we can set for the transient surface density, using the method assuming a power-law flux distribution, is 1.3\,$\cdot$\,10$^{-3}$\,deg$^{-2}$ for transients brighter than 0.3\,Jy with a time-scale of 15\,min, at a frequency of 150\,MHz.
+We also calculated for the first time upper limits for the transient surface density for transients of different time-scales.
+We find that the results can differ by orders of magnitude from previously reported, simplified estimates.